 Please notice: There are no prerequisites for Master of Computer

-The lecture is organized as 2hrs lecture plus 2 hrs exercises per week in the time from Tuesday 25 Oct 2016 to Fr 10 Feb 2017.
+The lecture is organized as 2hrs lecture plus 2 hrs exercises per week.

 This lecture is part of the intelligent systems track of the master